Olivia and the Stages of Grief

 Fringe - "Entrada" (3.08)

 If you have not yet seen this episode of Fringe, then please, do not read any further, as this does contain spoilers.
-I have to say that this was quite possibly the best episode of the entire series so far.
+I have to say that this is quite possibly the best episode of the entire series so far.
 It was definitely the best episode of the season, at least.
 In a lot of ways, it feels a lot like a finale, seeing as how it brings an epic close to this arc involving Olivia and Bolivia having switched places, something that I have been waiting for all season.
 Now, I am really starting to think that regardless of the outcome, Walternate had every intention of disposing of Olivia in the end.
 He told Colonel Broyles that if Olivia's new identity didn't hold, then she would no longer be necessary.
 Based on the look on his face, I think that what he was thinking, what he wanted to say, was, "We have to make an example of her.
 We will kill her regardless."
 I really can't stand Walternate, and at this point, I can't stand alter-Brandon, either.
 Taking out her brain and preserving some of her organs was his idea, and I'm so happy that Broyles knocked him for a loop.
 What goes around comes around, dude.
 What's funny is that, like Walter vs. Walternate and Olivia vs. Bolivia, I love the Brandon from this side.
 Just about everyone over there is so different than their versions on this side.

 This episode showed us some incredibly amazing acting out of people from whom we haven't really seen it yet.
 In my opinion, John Noble and Anna Torv have always been incredibly astounding with their acting skills.
 However, I have never been all that impressed with Josh Jackson.
 His cool, slick attitude hasn't always come off as authentic to me.
 For example, in Season 1, Walter says to Peter that he may have finally found his calling after all, working with him, and Peter replies by saying, "I certainly hope not."
 Seriously, Peter?
 You couldn't come up with something better than that?
 I just find his attitude to be artificial sometimes, and I also find that his lines are a little lame.
 However, he has made two major impressions on me so far, the first being episode 2.20, "Northwest Passage," and the other being this one.
-Josh Jackson was right up there with Anna and John in this episode, and I say that based on a few scenes, the first being the scene after he finds out that Olivia is trapped on the Other Side, and he just lays his head down and looks like he is going to cry.
+Josh Jackson is right up there with Anna and John in this episode, and I say that based on a few scenes, the first being the scene after he finds out that Olivia is trapped on the Other Side, and he just lays his head down and looks like he is going to cry.
 Another is when he is looking out the window of the car, looking completely torn apart, and yet another is the very end of the episode, and it is clear that he has been crying.
 The poor guy has been betrayed twice now; he is falling apart.

 Right after Peter finds out that Olivia is trapped in the other universe and looks like he is going to cry, his bedside clock shows us that he has lied wide awake for nearly two hours, not knowing what he should do.
 I can only imagine how painful that must have been, the thoughts that must have gone through his mind.
 When he finally gets up, he seems to want to find proof so that he can bring what the woman said on the phone to light, and I love how we get references to earlier cases, such as the parasite in episode 1.07, "In Which We Meet Mr. Jones," and the slugs in episode 1.11, "Bound."
 Man, he is a quick thinker, though, saying that he is emailing a friend in Greece which then gives him the ability to bring in what Olivia said when she woke up from her coma in episode 2.01, "A New Day in the Old Town."
 Obviously, Olivia would have known what that meant, but Bolivia doesn't know it, and she says as much, quickly realizing immediately afterward that she slipped, and I absolutely love the series of lines that follow.
 Bolivia says, "You going to kill me?" and Peter replies, "No, I'm going to get answers, and if I find out you did anything to Olivia, then I'm going to kill you."
 Then, we get the intro, which, as I suspected it would be, goes back and forth between blue and red, which I find to be incredibly cool.